 And for bench or side facing seats that face onto an aisle, it is the distance from the back-support cushion to where aisle space reasonably begins, allowing for enough leg space and leaving enough aisle space so that passengers can pass.

 Three different rates of duty and 2 destination bands mean that there is a total of six different APD rates.
-The following illustration shows all current APD rates.
+The following illustration shows the APD rates from 1 April 2022.

 APD rates are re-assessed every year and are usually announced at the Autumn Budget at least a year ahead of coming into force.